netscale-technologies/netcomp_rcp_doc/doc/patients.md

 ### update_patient_condition
-Allows to add or update a condition.
+Allows to add, update or delete a condition.
 Currently only two conditions are supported: "primary" and "secondary"

 |Field|Type|Mandatory|Description